modbase/asset-manager/README.md

 This is a little helper package for Laravel to use in combination with e.g. Gulp.

-The advantage of this package is that it automatically handles versioned assets.
-With versioned assets, you can benefit from cache busting when an asset changes.
+The advantage of this package is that it **automatically handles versioned assets**.
+With versioned assets, you can benefit from **cache busting** when an asset changes.
 This way your clients will always use the correct assets and not an old cached version.

 For example the `gulpfile.js` below will produce a `public/css/styles-{hash}.css` and `public/js/scripts-{hash}.js` file where `{hash}` is the MD5 hash of the built file.